 Let’s take a look at the historical Roth IRA contribution limits since it began.

 Historical Roth IRA Contribution Limits

-When I first started working in 1999, I couldn’t even be bothered to contribute to a Roth IRA because I only made $40,000 in Manhattan, and decided to max out my 401(k) instead to the tune of $10,500 at the time.
+When I first started working in 1999, I couldn’t even be bothered to contribute to a Roth IRA because I only made $40,000 in Manhattan.
+Instead, I decided to max out my 401(k) to the tune of $10,500 at the time.
 Back in 1999, the Roth IRA contribution limit was only $2,000.

-For those looking to diversify their retirement income sources, a Roth IRA is now a good vehicle given the maximum contribution is now a more meaningful $6,000 for workers under 50.
+For those looking to diversify their retirement income sources, a Roth IRA is now a good vehicle.
+The maximum contribution is now a more meaningful $6,000 for workers under 50.
 The only problem for some is that not everybody will be able to contribute.
-The IRS has income limits to be able to contribute to a Roth IRA due to income limitations.
+The IRS has income limits to be able to contribute to a Roth IRA.

 In 2021, the Roth IRA income limit to qualify for a Roth IRA is $208,000 of modified adjusted gross income (MAGI) for joint filers.
-If your MAGI is $206,000 or more, you cannot contribute to a Roth IRA.
+If your MAGI is $208,000 or more, you cannot contribute to a Roth IRA.

 If your MAGI falls between $196,000 and $205,999 you cannot contribute up to the limit.
 Your contribution is reduced.
 Use the IRS worksheet to calculate your new reduced Roth IRA contribution limit.

 2021 Roth IRA Income Limits for Married Filers (Separate)